cambridge-alpha-team/unvisual-backend/README.md

 # unvisual-backend
 Java &amp; node.js backend.

 Pulls in [unvisual-frontend](https://github.com/cambridge-alpha-team/unvisual-frontend) as a submodule.

-(Hopefully.)
+If you just want to use it, you can ignore the heading "Compiling the server" heading.
+That is in case you want to extend the backend in some way.
+If you are only changing the front-end you can specify a custom location to serve, just use "-f {unvisual-frontend}".

 ## Running the server